arya2/flasht/README.md

 ### Description

-Decks of flash cards for memorizing knowledge by subject with spaced-repition memorization.
+Decks of flash cards for memorizing things with spaced-repition memorization.
 Made with Angular.

 ### Pages